 WiFi is often set up by hackers with names impersonating businesses e.g. the cafe you are working in.
 Once you are signed up, they will be watching and logging your data and passwords entered.
 To be safe, if you use public WiFi, don’t access confidential business data.
 For an extra layer of security, ensure your emails, voicemails and WiFi phone systems are encrypted.

 WiFi provided by real businesses is still vulnerable to attack.
-For example, in hotels, Wired magazine (2) found a vulnerability in WiFi routers allowing attackers to distribute malware, monitor and record data sent over the network, and even access hotel reservation and keycard systems.
+For example, in hotels, Wired magazine (2) found a vulnerability in WiFi routers allowing attackers to distribute malware, monitor and record data sent over the network, and even access hotel reservation and keycard systems on cloud based solutions.
 Also, check the terms and conditions of public WiFi - to make sure you don’t have to clean public toilets.
 How freely would you or your employees sign up for WiFi with a clause by hackers claiming your data and passwords?

 Company policy takeaway: Employees should not access any business critical information over any WiFi network that is not owned by your own business or not a corporate VPN.